ColmBhandal/PhD-Formalilsing-Comhordu/README.md

 ### Other Modules

 There are a number of other modules for defining other components of the language and proving results.
 These can be explored through the documentation comments inline in the files themselves.

+## Building the CoqDoc

+The directory ``CoqDoc/`` is ignored via the ``.gitignore`` file and so it is recommended to build any CoqDoc locally here.
+There are many arguments you can pass to CoqDoc e.g. you can choose to omit proofs; for a full explanation of those arguments just run ``coqdoc --help``.
+Here are just two options that I think are useful:

+ 1. To build standard HTML docs, including full proofs, into a ``verbose`` directory, use: ``coqdoc --html -d "CoqDoc/verbose" src/*.v --no-index --toc``
+ 1. To build light HTML, without proofs, use: ``coqdoc --html -g -d "CoqDoc/light" src/*.v --no-index --toc``

+Note: the ``Index.html`` file renders with a bunch of broken links so I ignore it with ``--no-index`` and instead use a table of contents file as the entry point, using ``--toc``.
+This could probably be improved in future.

 ## Potential Improvements